akyuute/mybar/docs/cli.rst

 .. option:: --icons FIELDNAME1='ICON1' [FIELDNAME2='ICON2' ...], -i FIELDNAME1='ICON1' [FIELDNAME2='ICON2' ...]

    A mapping of field names to icons.

+.. option:: --from-icons FIELDNAME1='ICON1' [FIELDNAME2='ICON2' ...]

+    A mapping of Field names to icons.
+    Use for the Field order as well.

 .. option:: --unicode, -u